-Ezra from the UK, is hiring a motorhome, and organising a week’s camping in Tasmania.
+Ezra from the UK, is touring Tasmania – and hiring a motorhome for a week’s camping.
 He said places are booking out already, and was hoping for some advice…

 Now, we’re just back from Tasmania and it is no surprise bookings are busy.
 Especially around that time.
 We had trouble, too – but there was still room in free camps.

 Now to ‘Camping 101’ tips!
 Firstly – here is our latest article that is perfect for you.